CypherTroopers/colossusx2/SPEC.md

 - Epoch Length: **8,000 blocks**

 **Properties**
-- The full 80 GB DAG is intended to remain resident in VRAM / unified memory.
+- The full 80 GB DAG is intended to remain resident in GPU-visible large unified memory or shared physical memory.
 - Hashing performs random 64-byte reads across the entire DAG.
 - External memory substitution or practical CPU-side solving is intentionally discouraged by the size and bandwidth requirements.
 - The DAG is regenerated every 8,000 blocks.